 Many health care industries paved their way to improve health care in the digital age.
-The rise of teleconsults and remote patient monitoring are becoming more inevitable as it promotes more engagement among patients and health care providers.
+The rise of Teleconsult and remote patient monitoring are becoming more inevitable as it promotes more engagement among patients and health care providers.
 Will pregnant patients benefit from RPM as well?

 Originally intended for chronic patients, telehealth has expanded its services to more specialties in medicine.
-Pregnant patients, who are included in the vulnerable population, are placed with so many challenges among health care providers.
+Pregnant patients, included in the vulnerable population, are placed with so many challenges among health care providers.
 Despite efforts to improve maternal well-being, pregnant women still do not regularly attend medical follow-ups.

 In the traditional clinical setting, follow-ups from HCPs require scheduled appointments to the doctors.
 Sometimes, walk-in patients are welcomed.
-When the pandemic hit, the workload in hospitals took a great toll in caring for sick patients.
+When the pandemic hit, the workload in hospitals took a tremendous toll in caring for sick patients.

 As a medical doctor, the best thing about remote patient monitoring is preventing complications brought about by pregnancy-related diseases.
 Preeclampsia caused by hypertension has an incidence of 5% in the United States alone.
 With regular BP monitoring, HCPs will be alerted of potential risks brought about by uncontrolled blood pressure.
 Pregnant patients can be remotely monitored to control their weight and improve their diet.
 Prevention of complications with regular remote patient monitoring will lead to lesser hospital admissions, which will be more economical.

 While more studies are emerging regarding the effectiveness of RPM, more prenatal classes have been offered by health care providers, in addition to breathing classes and online community groups, which have immensely helped mothers reduce anxiety.
-Working mothers and mothers caring for older children will have less burden of leaving work for a prenatal checkup.
-RPM is bigger than the monitors they provide.
+Working mothers and mothers caring for older children will have less burden of leaving work for a prenatal check-up.
+RPM is more significant than the monitors they provide.
 Knowing that someone will be happy to assist you with your pregnancy journey will be of big help even if you are confined at home.

 Will RPM be here to stay even if the pandemic is gone?

-Mothers can attend their postpartum checkups through teleconsults and remote patient monitoring.
+Mothers can attend their postpartum check-ups through teleconsults and remote patient monitoring.
 RPM is a health care model designed for long-term conditions.
 More patient satisfaction is expected from health care providers because with continuous assistance, remote patients are more empowered to improve health conditions.
 After the pandemic, our current “new normal setup” of integrating technology with hospitals will remain and become the future of the health industry.